Slusser/TableFetch/README.md

 3. You have now full operatable table, to see company details click Details on selected company row
 4. To calculate Total income and Average income fo selected data range: fill form with company ID and selected date range and click button    Calc.
 You should see a modal with calculated data.

-5. I know that should work work faster, but I just have started to learn Front-end tech, most things was completly new for me :)
+5. I know that it should work faster, but I just have started to learn Front-end tech, most things was completly new for me :)